 - The design, maintenance and use of facilities, premises and equipment kept people safe.
 Staff were trained to use them.
 Staff managed clinical waste well. - The areas we visited were visibly clean and tidy.
 There were two scan rooms each containing a scanner.
-The rooms also included a computer so that staff could write and email reports.
 The rooms contained an examination bed, ultrasound scanning equipment, and other equipment such as sharps bins and cleaning wipes, sinks and chairs for relatives and carers.
-One of the rooms was large enough for wheelchair users and could just accommodate a hospital bed. - One of the scanners was relatively new and the other was older and would be replaced soon as part of updating the equipment.
-Scanners were serviced every year by the manufacturers.
+The rooms were large enough for wheelchair users.
+There was also a room available to scan patients who had been brought to the department on a hospital bed. - The scanning equipment was relatively new and was serviced every year by the manufacturers.
 The department had a quality assurance contract with the medical physics department of a nearby trust and checks were carried out every year.
 This included safety testing and calibration.
-If there were any issues they would contact the manufacturer. - All the scan rooms had dimmable lights so that the vascular scientists could see the scanning images more clearly. - The scanning rooms had air conditioning and blinds at the windows.
-The windows could be opened to provide fresh air.
-The curtains in the scanning rooms were disposable and were in date. - There was a resuscitation trolley in the waiting area of the radiology department.
-The trolley was trust equipment and was checked by trust staff.
-The vascular scientists said they had never had to use it - We saw staff place engaged signs on door during examinations so that they would not be disturbed when with patients.
+If there were any issues they would contact the manufacturer. - All the scan rooms had dimmable lights so that the vascular scientists could see the scanning images more clearly. - One of the scanning rooms had air conditioning but the other one had been an X-ray room and so did not have air conditioning but had a fan.
+Staff told us that the housekeeper put the fan on in a morning to cool the rooms down. - The scanning rooms were in the local hospital.
+There was a transient ischaemic attack clinic located next to the scanning rooms and other facilities including podiatry clinics, rheumatology clinics and a day hospital.
+There was a resuscitation trolley in the unit for all the service that operated from there.
+This was maintained by trust staff with support from the vascular scientists and was checked daily.
+There were suction and oxygen cylinders on the trolley, there was also a kit for patients who might have a hypoglycaemic attack.

+We saw staff place engaged signs on door during examinations so that they would not be disturbed when with patients.